rrishabh27/EVA5/S7/README.md

 * 82.61% validation accuracy(highest among all the epochs)
 * 453,738 total parameters
 * Receptive Field of 72
-* The model is underfitting
+* The model is overfitting
 * One takeaway is that this model can reach better accuracy if trained for some more epochs

 **Parameters and Hyperparameters**